BogdanBargaoanu/IAM-Foundation/README.md

 - `MvcDemo` (MVC Web App) - primary role: display user information based on issued `access_token`.
 > The `MvcDemo` is authorized to the `TransactionsApi` and can consume it.
 - `TransactionsApi` (ASP.NET Web API) - primary role: serves mockup transactions info to authenticated clients.
+> Note: `TransactionsApi` enforces a `AccountOwner` policy for every other client consuming it besides the `TransactionsClient`, which limits users to altering transaction data to their authentication scope.
 - `TransactionsClient` (MVC Web App) - primary role: consumes `TransactionsApi` to display transaction data and request metadata.
 - `TransactionsLibrary` (Class Library) - primary role: centralized models and constants.
 - `TransactionsApiClient` (Class Library) - primary role: exposes an `ITransactionsApiClient` to be consumed by the applications.